Quantumstud/quantumstud.github.io/_pages/about.md

 ---

 {: style="text-align: justify" }
 I am a graduate student under the Singapore (NUS) – MIT Alliance for Research and Technology ([SMART](https://smart.mit.edu/){:target="\_blank"}).
 I am affiliated to the [department of Material Science and Engineering of NUS](https://www.eng.nus.edu.sg/mse/){:target="\_blank"}.
 My broad area of interest is the synergistic investigation of materials using atomically resolved microscopy and computational materials science.
+Specifically my projects deal with bridging the existing gap between numerous theoretical and experimental techniques.
 In 2018, I completed my undergraduate studies in Materials at the Indian Institute of Science, Bangalore (IISc, Bangalore).

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+{: style="text-align: justify" }
+I use a variety of programming languages such as Python, C++ and MATLAB.
+For my research I have to often use popular materials modelling packages such as [VASP](https://smart.mit.edu/){:target="\_blank"}, [LAMMPS](https://smart.mit.edu/){:target="\_blank"}, [abTEM](https://smart.mit.edu/){:target="\_blank"}.
+I specialize in the aberration corrected Scanning Transmission Electron Microscopy.

+{: style="text-align: justify" }
+I am jack of all sports and master of none {always up for a game of squash}.